 Hypertension, or high blood pressure, is a leading cause of heart disease and stroke.
 Concentrating on this health issue, which contributes to so many others, is critical to improving health in Nashville.

-30% of Nashvillians are obese, compared to 28% nationally
+30% of Nashvillians are obese, higher than our peer cities.

 RWJF County Health Rankings, 2019

 An alarming two-thirds of all Davidson County adults (63.6%) are considered obese or overweight.